ad-si/FlatCV/readme.md

 Simple computer vision library in pure C.

 "Simple" means:

-- Color image is a flat array of RGBA row-major top-to-bottom
+- Color images are a flat array of RGBA row-major top-to-bottom
-- Grayscale image is a flat array of GRAY row-major top-to-bottom
+- Grayscale images are a flat array of GRAY row-major top-to-bottom
-- No preprocessor usage
+- No macros and preprocessor usage
-- No macros
+- Available as an amalgamation where all code is combined into one file.
-- [WIP] Available as an amalgamation (all code combined into one file)
+    (`flatcv.h` and `flatcv.c`)

 ## Usage